thegetty/quire-docs/content/documentation/install-uninstall.md

 ---

 {{< q-class "box warning" >}}
-- Quire is in a limited beta, © J. Paul Getty Trust, and not yet released as open source software.
+- Quire is in a limited beta, © J. Paul Getty Trust, and not yet released as open-source software.
 For a free license to use Quire for your publication projects (and for additional access to support) [please sign up](https://goo.gl/forms/Ih4SOHje0Z9dm3C73).
 {{< /q-class >}}

 ## macOS Installation